 - Agoda: they are the best for hotels and hostels in Asia,

-- Hotels.com: everywhere around the world, specially for Europe.
+- Booking.com: everywhere around the world, especially in Europe.

 - Airbnb: for a home away from home,